oilboi/Crafter-Minetest/README.md

 - check if everyone is in bed before going to next night
 - also lock player in bed until they get out or daytime
 - create a function to check if a node or group is below

+- cars buildable in crafting table
+- require gas pumps refine oil
+- drive next to gas pump and car will fill with gas
+- maybe have pump be rightclickable and then manually fill with gass using nozel

 - minecart car train? - off rail use